-1. Place chicken breasts, sliced peppers, and sliced onion in a 9×13 baking dish and sprinkle with homemade seasoning.
+1. Place chicken breasts, sliced peppers, and sliced onion in a 9×13 baking dish and sprinkle with a mix of arrowroot starch and homemade seasoning.
 Bake at 400 for 25-30 minutes, or until chicken is fully cooked (internal temp of chicken should be 165 F).

 2. While the chicken and veggies are cooking, prepare your rice and other desired toppings.